 A Resource Guide for Displaced People Battling Substance Use Disorder

 Addiction and homelessness share a close and toxic link.
-Data from the Substance Abuse and Mental Health Services Administration (SAMHSA) indicates that over 40 million Americans currently meet the criteria for substance use disorder, a number that doubled in recent years due, in large part, to the pandemic.
+Data from the Substance Abuse and Mental Health Services Administration (SAMHSA) indicates that over 40 million Americans currently meet the criteria for substance use disorder, a number that doubled in recent years due, in large part, to the COVID 19 Pandemic.
 At the same time, over 580,000 Americans live on the streets on a given night.

-These populations overlap in a very real and genuine way, and it’s important to understand what circumstances and factors drive this association while providing as much as possible to those who need it.
+Not surprisingly, these populations – the addicted and the homeless – overlap in a very real and genuine way, It’s important to understand the circumstances and factors that drive this association in order to provide as much help as possible to those in need.
 If you or someone you care about is facing homelessness or economic hardship due to substance use, learn how you can get the help you need to start rebuilding your life in recovery.

 How Do Addiction and Homelessness Intersect